Distinguished Dissertation Award Application Procedures

 Each year, the Council of Graduate Schools and ProQuest Dissertations Publishing recognize dissertations that make an unusually significant contribution to their fields.
 Michigan Tech may nominate one candidate in each field.

-Eligible fields in 2016 will be Social Sciences and Mathematics/Physical Sciences/and Engineering.
+Eligible fields in 2017 will be Biological/Life Sciences and Humanities.

 A nomination packet must include the following required items: